LeishMarrero/Crowdfunding-ETL/README.md

 # Crowdfunding-ETL
 Module 8 Analysis
 ## Overview of Project
 Independent Funding is a crowdfunding platform for funding independent projects or ventures.
-They want to move all of their accesible data from Excel to PostgresSQL.
+They want to move all their accessible data from Excel to PostgresSQL.
 We will be extracting and transforming data from large Excel files to CSV files to create a PostgreSQL database and tables by using ERDs.

 ## Purpose
 We will be performing SQL queries to generate reports for stakeholders of information about the backers who've pledged to the live projects.

 ## Results
 ### Extract the Data
-Using Python and Pandas, we begin exctracting and transforming the raw data into a DataFrame.
+Using Python and Pandas, we begin extracting and transforming the raw data into a DataFrame.
 After extracting the raw data, creating columns, and separating the names into two different columns, this is what our new DataFrame looks like.

 ![newdata](newdata.png)